Common Data Governance Challenges

 Source: Gartner: Adaptive Data and Analytics Governance to Achieve Digital Business Success

-The top data governance challenges include:
+The most common challenges of data governance include:

 - Limited Resources